 - Lastly the Tools and Resources page is packed with useful equipment and ‘A’ List recommendations that will make your life easier.

-I hope you enjoyed this free guide?
-I’d love to hear your feedback so please do get in touch and let me know.
+We hope you enjoyed this free guide?
+We’d love to hear your feedback so please do get in touch and let us know.
 Thanks and good luck with your e-tray exercise!